 Microsoft Law Preview Scholarship Criteria

-To be eligible for a Microsoft Law Preview Scholarship, applicants must be: (i) a member of a historically underrepresented group in the legal profession; and (ii) enrolled to begin classes at the University of Washington School of Law in the fall of 2013.
+To be eligible for a Microsoft Law Preview Scholarship, applicants must be: (i) a member of a historically underrepresented group in the legal profession; and (ii) enrolled to begin classes at the University of Washington School of Law in the fall.